WOODWORKS BY TED TODD FLOORING

-Packed with personality and character, these gently restored floors have serious pedigree both historically and visually.
-Original patinas, beautiful imperfections and history-packed our Antique and Rare Finds are steeped in individuality that you can seamlessly translate into every room and project.
+Packed with personality and character, these gently restored old wood floors have serious pedigree both historically and visually.
+Original patinas, beautiful imperfections and history-packed, our Antique and Rare Finds are steeped in individuality that you can seamlessly translate into every room and project.

-Having already survived through centuries of weather, fire, infestation, industrialisation and war, and now given new life in our in-house Cheshire workshop all our antique engineered and solid wood flooring is created to last a lifetime and beyond.
+Having already survived centuries of weather, fire, infestation, industrialisation and war, and now given new life in our in-house Cheshire workshop, all our antique engineered and solid wood flooring is created to last a lifetime and beyond.

 Minimal environmental impact is another big plus.
 From French Oak to Swiss Pine, all of our antique wood flooring has genuine antique certification.
 For this reason, you also know that the materials used to create these floors are 100% genuine and not cheap imitations, like LVT.

 What are the differences between Antique Wood Flooring and Reclaimed Wood Flooring?

 Reclaimed wood and antique wood, though rather similar, are separate.
-As mentioned, wood that is over 100 years old is considered to be antique, whereas reclaimed wood is wood that has been used before and is being reused.
+As mentioned, wood that is over 100 years old is considered to be antique, whereas reclaimed wood is wood that has been used before and is being reused regardless of its age.

-The term ‘reclaimed wood’ does however cover all wood that has been sourced and recycled from a building or construction, to be used for a new purpose, which in our case, is for floors and cladding.
+The term ‘reclaimed wood’ does however cover all wood that has been sourced and recycled from a building or construction, to be used for a new purpose, which in our case, is for vintage wood floors and cladding.

 All species of wood can be reclaimed or antique, and reclaimed and antique Douglas Fir, Elm, Pine, Jarrah, Antique Oak flooring can be found in Woodworks by Ted Todd.

 When choosing antique and reclaimed wood, they share the environmental, design and character-filled benefits, so often the reason to choose one over another depends on how their story resonates with you.
 Some people are most attracted to the tale of War Office Pine, whilst others lean towards the reclaimed vodka oak of Temno.
 Regardless of your selection, you’re certain to find a reclaimed flooring option that is perfect for your project.